 [DO]: It was really roughing it.
-We were middle of nowhere, Ontario, camping. <<rain sound>>4 Um, there was an abandoned mine nearby with some water.
+We were middle of nowhere, Ontario, camping.
+Um, there was an abandoned mine nearby with some water.
 We would just put our food in plastic bags and bury it in the mine instead of having a fridge.